Healthplan Spain

 However, it is important to note that there are limitations on the quantity of prescription drugs that you may bring into the country.

-Note also that according to the UK government website, there are “some products prescribed for health conditions with you into the EU.
-These include special food required for medical reasons containing meat or dairy.
-There are some exemptions.
-Read more about taking animal products, food or plants with you into the EU on the Your Europe website.
+Note also that according to the UK government website, there are restrictions on certain food-based medical products.
+Read more about taking animal products, food or plants with you into the EU.

 What documentation will you need?

-If you are bringing any form of controlled medication with you when entering Spain, you should have a copy of your prescription.
+If you are bringing any form of controlled medication with you when entering Spain, you should have a copy of your prescription or medical report.

-You should also have a letter from your doctor which details the following.
+You should also have a letter from your doctor which details:

 • Your name